radicle-dev/rips/0002-storage-layout.md

 1. Remote replication
 2. Linking to a working copy

-In the next sections we will cover how the above layout works.
+In the next sections we will cover how the above works with the storage layout.

 ### Remote Replication